CP2406-2018-2/cp2406-project-IsabelleCarlsson/Spikes/Spike User Stories.md

 Estimate 7 hours

-- A user needs an overall amount of sun light to track the sun light thorough the day (DONE)
+- A user needs an overall amount of sun light to track the sun light throughout the day (DONE)

 Estimate 7 hours